SE-Extended/Themes/README.md

 ![Maintainer](https://img.shields.io/badge/maintainer-bocajthomas-black)

 # SE Extended Themes
-Welcome to the SE Extended Themes repository!, Here you can upload your custom themes and download themes created by other users
+Welcome to the SE Extended Themes repository! <br>
+Here you can upload your custom themes and download themes created by other users
 </div>

 ## How to Download a Theme